Quarantine Concierge Service Information

 4. Ask your sender to address the plants like this:

 C/- Bob at Paradise Distributors

 Ask your sender to have your plants here at Paradise Distributors by 28 to 7 days before our published sending dates.
 We will pot up and hold them till we send.
 Anything arriving less than 7 days before our departure date will not be sent until the next departure date….4 to 5 weeks later.

-6. Why we do Inspections and sending once every 4 or 5 weeks
+6. Why we do Inspections and sending once every 3 weeks

 As we are charged well over $200 per hour for Government Inspections we must do all orders for all Quarantine States on the one day and that’s why we only do once every 4 or 5 weeks at the moment.
 In WA in particular we must land all the orders together so all the orders are inspected together with one government charge.
 That’s how we keep your Quarantine charge to you so low….see all charges below.

 7. For WA Customers only we do not accept plants from Victoria due to the possibility of Potato Cyst Nematode.
 Suppliers doing an approved WA Quarantine treatment for this would be accepted.